 by Laura LaVoie, 2015 Childfree Woman of the Year

-In my work for The NotMom, I get to research and write about NotMoms from history.
-I was able to dive deeply in to the esoteric life of Pamela Coleman Smith.
-Then I took the WayBack machine to explore the life of Hypatia of Alexandria.
-And I have a pretty neat article coming soon on a historical NotMom in a slightly more contemporary setting.
+In my work for The NotMom, I got to research and write about NotMoms from history.
+For example, I was able to dive deeply in to the esoteric life of Pamela Coleman Smith, and took the WayBack machine to explore the life of Hypatia of Alexandria.

 Men Without Children in History

 Charles Addams.
 Who doesn’t remember the Addams Family?
 It was a hit on TV from 1964 to 1966.
 The dark comedy featuring the macabre family was then taken to the big screen in the 1990s to enchant an entirely new generation of fans.
 But do you know the origin of the Addams Family?
 The characters were created by cartoonist Charles Addams, a NotDad.
 In fact, Addams had been married three times in his life, and his first marriage ended when he refused to adopt a child, citing that he hated small children.
 You can’t help but notice his feelings towards children in the young Addams Family characters Wednesday and Pugsley.